Seasawher/mathlib4-help/docs/tactics.md

 Executes the given conv block without converting regular goal into a `conv` goal.

 ## conv?
-Defined in: `tacticConv?`
+Defined in: `Mathlib.Tactic.Conv.tacticConv?`

-Display a widget panel allowing to generate a `conv` call zooming to the subexpression selected in the goal.
+Display a widget panel allowing to generate a `conv` call zooming to the subexpression selected in the goal or in the type of a local hypothesis or let-decl.

 ## conv_lhs
 Defined in: `Mathlib.Tactic.Conv.convLHS`